Pakistan cable car: From panic to relief, survivors recall harrowing ordeal

 The 31-year-old, who on a normal day runs a zip line company, found himself executing a far more complex operation.

-Supported by army officers and local rescuers, his team installed a chairlift - made out of a bedframe - and inched toward the cable car using its last remaining cable.
+Supported by army officers and local rescuers, his team installed a chairlift and inched toward the cable car using its last remaining cable.

 The team later managed to help bring the rest of the group to safety along a zip line.